martin-eden/willy/ReadMe.markdown

   ![Assembled rover](Images/Rover.%20Assembled.jpg)

-  Work is still in progress.

-  Arduino motorboard part is gonna be library and main sketch will be an "example" of that library.

-  Wemos overseer is already a library "me_RoverWilly".
-Main sketch is in "examples" there.
+  Currently it stays on bookshelf.

+  It can be controlled via HTTP.
+In response it sends sample accelerometer data.

+  Idea was to use it for machine learning.
+I mean machine doing machine learning to learn how to move itself and explore environment.

+  After I wrote firmware, I went to writing my own framework for Arduino.
+In a sane way.
+For great justice.
+Where I am today.

+  So currently it stays on bookshelf.

 # Installation

-  Clone repo, copy "Willy" to sketch folder.
+  Clone repo.

-  Inside there are four folders:
+  Inside there are three directories:

     1. `Arduino_Willy`
     2. `Arduino_Willy libraries`
     3. `WemosD1_Willy libraries`

-  Copy (1) to your sketch directory.
+  `Arduino_Willy` goes to your sketch directory.

-  Copy (2) and (3) to your libraries directory.
+  Contents of (2) and (3) going to your libraries directory.

   Disconnect Wemos from Arduino.

-  Connect USB to Arduino, burn sketch "Arduino_Willy".
+  Connect USB to Arduino, burn sketch `Arduino_Willy`.

-  Connect USB to Wemos, burn example from library "me_RoverWilly".
+  Connect USB to Wemos, burn example from library `me_RoverWilly`.

   Connect Wemos to Arduino.